back to the MAIN INDEX

 Water is worse, much worse than fire.

-You can still put out fire with a pump;
+You can still put it out with a hose;

-But, tell me, what could ever put out water?
+But tell me, with what could you ever put out water?

 XV